Broken Hearts: Understanding and Treating Heart Failure

 • 100,000 people are diagnosed with heart failure every year.

-Heart Failure is a chronic condition when the heart Is not functioning as it should.
-It may be too weak or stiff or both or have a problem with its structure.
+Heart Failure is a chronic condition when the heart does not function properly.
+It may be too weak, too stiff, or both, or have a structural problem.

 Some of the symptoms are: